WICG/EventListenerOptions/explainer.md

 ## Further reading and discussion

 See the links [here](https://github.com/WICG/EventListenerOptions) for more details.
-For questions or concerns, feel free to [file issues on this repo](https://github.com/WICG/EventListenerOptions/issues).
+For questions or concerns, feel free to [file issues on this repo](https://github.com/WICG/EventListenerOptions/issues), or reach out to [@RickByers](https://twitter.com/RickByers/).